 Let's keep it simple: Ultraviolet light therapy exists.
 It's a thing.
 President Trump inarticulately referred to it at a White House press briefing on April 24, and many pundits reacted as if he had suggested bleach could be ingested to treat COVID-19.
 He said no such thing, yet ordinary Americans bought the hoax just as they have bought previous anti-Trump hoaxes.
 But this time the forces aligned against Trump went even further.
-A video that explained how the therapy has been used and how it's being tested was censored by YouTube, Facebook, Vimeo and Twitter.
-The video made no claim as to efficacy concerning COVID-19.
+A video that explains how the therapy has been used and how it's being tested was censored by YouTube, Facebook, Vimeo and Twitter.
+The video makes no claim as to efficacy concerning COVID-19.
 To the contrary, a graphic displays stating: "Proposed prototype device depicted.
 This has not been reviewed by the FDA.
 Currently not indicated for treatment of COVID-19."

 New York Times "tech and disinformation" reporter Davey Alba was so disturbed by news of medical research confirming that Trump mentioned a therapeutic treatment with real potential, she persuaded YouTube to delete the video, and bragged about it on Twitter.